slashdotdash/rcqrs/README.md

 - capture users’ intent
 - named in the imperative (e.g. create account, upgrade customer, complete checkout)
-- can fail / declined
+- can fail or be declined

 ###Command Bus

 - validates command
-- routes command to registered handler
+- routes command to registered handler (there can be only one handler per command)

 ###Command Handler
 such as `RegisterCompanyHandler`